Top 10 Camping Tips For Beginners

 2. Go Prepared

 Even in the best supervised and/or guided conditions, it’s possible to get lost on a mountainside trail.
-Make sure everyone in your party has some kind of mapping device and that it has a signal.
+Make sure you have some kind of mapping device and that it has a signal.
 At the very least, pack a compass and a paper map if your phone’s GPRS isn’t working and make sure you know how to use them.
 After all, nothing ruins a good mountain camping holiday like losing a member of your party.

-Going walking or trekking at high alltitudes will increase your chances of beng exposed to the sun.
-Use sunscreen everyday, even in winter and when it is cloudy just to be on the safe side.
+When camping you are likely to be in the outdoors a lot, and this will increase your chances of beng exposed to the sun.
+Use sunscreen, even in winter and when it is cloudy just to be on the safe side.
 You should also pack moisturiser dryskin and sunburnt can happen no matter what time of the year it is.